-In part one of this article, we shared a very powerful feedback loop for navigating to greater oral health, the OraWellness Mouth Map.
 If you haven’t read part one, please do so as this step truly is the most empowering action that anyone can take to create positive change in their oral health.
-Here’s a link to How to Know if You are Heading in the Right Direction – Part 1.

 The pH test tape is activated to varying degrees of color based on the pH of the fluid that the tape is used to test.
 Simply cut a piece of the tape from the spool and dip the tape into some saliva that you spit out.
-(I tend to simply spit into a dry bathroom sink in the morning.)
-Click here to see our pH test kit
+I tend to simply spit into a dry bathroom sink in the morning to test.

 Not all pH test kits are created equal…

 If you take a look at the various similar products on the market that help us have the ability to test pH, many you’ll find have a wider range that they can test.